-The first TFN Live Sydney event of 2019 is set to take place on Thursday 28 March, generously hosted by King & Wood Mallesons.
-This is your chance to hear from three exceptional NSW-based organisations that have come up with innovative solutions to social challenges either locally or overseas.
+The first TFN Live Sydney event of 2019 took place on Thursday 28 March, generously hosted by King & Wood Mallesons.

 This is a giving event.
 If you’re from a non-profit or social enterprise and want to find out more about how we work, please contact us directly at email@example.com – we'd love to hear from you.